boyski/pmaudit/README.md

 ## The Programs

 There are two different auditing tools which rely on the same basic technique while having slightly different features.
-Either can be used as a shell replacement in make though of course the C program will be much faster.
+Either can be used as a shell replacement in make though of course the C program will be faster.
 When used as shell wrappers they dump prerequisite data in GNU make format.

 ### pmaudit

-A Python script typically used from the top level of a build.
+This is a Python script typically used from the top level of a build.
 In this mode it derives a complete JSON "database" of all files involved in the build and categorizes them as prerequisites, targets, and unused.
 This database is useful for many things but it does not have data with sufficient granularity to tell you which prereqs were required by which targets.

 The pmaudit script can also be used as a shell wrapper to generate per-target dependency data in make format.
 In this mode it's similar